Skip to main content

 Chaqchao Chocolate Factory:

-Chaqchao, on Calle Santa Catalina, have daily chocolate making classes at 11am and 2.45pm.
-If you’ve always wanted to get yout ‘Lindt’ on and release your inner oompa loompa, why not give it a bash.
+Chaqchao, on Calle Santa Catalina, has daily chocolate-making classes at 11 a.m. and 2.45 pm.
+If you’ve always wanted to get your ‘Lindt’ on and release your inner oompa loompa, why not give it a bash?

 Free Tour Downtown Arequipa: